rutujsg/computational-chemistry/index.md

 lone pairs and the bonds.
 The bond length, bond angle, both depend on the electrostatic forces of attraction and repulsion.

 XYZ is an open source file format.
-Downloading a xyz file of the desired compound and loading it in the program, the molecule can be graphed in 3d space and the molecular mass, atomic radii, bond length and bond angles can be calculated.
+Downloading a .xyz file of the desired compound and loading it in the program, the molecule can be graphed in 3d space and the molecular mass, atomic radii, bond length and bond angles can be calculated.